floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 enum and a `VkMemoryRequirements` pointer as input.
 The memory type enum is sokol-gfx specific and includes:

-- a storage buffer (an sg_buffer object with storage buffer usage)
+- storage buffer (an sg_buffer object with storage buffer usage)
-- a generic buffer (all other sg_buffer types)
+- generic buffer (all other sg_buffer types)
-- an image (all usages)
+- image (all usages)
-- an internal staging buffer for the 'copy-staging system'
+- internal staging buffer for the 'copy-staging system'
-- an internal staging buffer for the 'stream-staging system'
+- internal staging buffer for the 'stream-staging system'
-- an internal uniform buffer
+- internal uniform buffer
-- an internal descriptor buffer
+- internal descriptor buffer

 Currently all resources are either in 'device-local' memory, or in 'host-visible + host-coherent' memory.
 Having the mapping from sokol-specific